Musical elements in the discrete-time representation of sound: Organization of notes in music

-Two subtleties of this procedure.
-First, a permutation $p$ is not restricted to involve all elements of $S_i$, i.e.\ it can operate in a subset of $S_i$.
-Second, not all elements $s_i$ need to be executed at each access to $S_i$.
-To exemplify, be $S_i$ a sequence of music notes $s_i$.
-If $i$ goes from $0$ to $n$, and $n>4$, at each measure of $4$ notes it is possible to execute the first $4$ notes.
-The other notes of $S_i$ can occur in measures where permutations allocate those notes to the first four events $s'_i$ of $S'_i$.
+Two subtleties of this procedure should be commented upon.
+First, a permutation $p$ is not restricted to involve all elements of $S$, i.e.\ it can operate in a subset of $S$.
+Second, not all elements $s_i$ need to be executed at each access to $S$.
+To exemplify, let $S$ be a sequence of music notes $s_i$.
+If $i$ goes from $0$ to $n$, and $n>4$, at each sequence of $4$ notes it is possible to execute e.g. only the first $4$ notes.
+The other notes of $S$ can occur in other events where permutations allocate such notes to the first four events.
+The execution of disjoint sets of $S$ is the same as modifying the permutation and executing the first $n$ notes.

-It is inalienable to each permutations $p_i$ described above: 1) note dimensions where it operates (frequency, duration, \emph{fades}, intensity, etc); and 2) the period of incidence (how much consults before a permutation is applied).
-During realization of notes in $S_i$, an easy and coherent form is to execute the first $n$ notes, the execution of disjoint sets of $S_i$ equals modifying the permutation and executing the first $n$ notes.
+In summary, to each permutation $p$, we have to determine: 1) note characteristics where it operates (frequency, duration, \emph{fades}, intensity, timbre, etc); and 2) the period of incidence (how many times $S$ is used before a permutation is applied).